A Matter of Life & Death

 Because we are committed to every pet in our care, we manage our admissions to ensure that we can provide the quality care that each pet requires.
 Depending on the season, we may have a wait list based on your pet's species and age.
 Similar to a hospital, we triage our admissions to ensure that real emergencies are considered first.
 Many times of year, we have no wait list; during breeding seasons, it can take several weeks to several months.

-To have your pet considered for the PAWS Chicago adoption program, please complete the admissions application.
+To have your pet considered for the PAWS Chicago adoption program, please complete the appropriate form below.
 Once submitted, we will contact you about next steps, which will include a meeting with our Admissions team and your pet, looking at medical records and evaluating behavior.

 PAWS Chicago provides a lifetime guarantee for every cat and dog in our program.
-Euthanasia is only reserved for pets who are irremediably suffering, where medical treatment cannot alleviate the condition, of for dangerous dogs who posse a threat to the public, as determined by behavior experts.
-Our save rate is an industry leading 97+ percent, despite taking in a very high risk population of pets from the city pound.
-Because of the quality care administered to all of our homeless pets, surrender fees helps cover the significant cost of medically caring for, sheltering and adopting out your pet.
+Euthanasia is only reserved for pets who are irremediably suffering, where medical treatment cannot alleviate the condition, or for dangerous dogs who possess a threat to the public, as determined by behavior experts.
+Our save rate is an industry leading 98.62%, despite taking in a very high risk population of pets from the city pound.
+Because of the quality care administered to all of our homeless pets, surrender fees help cover the significant cost of medically caring for, sheltering and adopting out your pet.

 Did you adopt your pet from PAWS Chicago?
 If so, please contact us at 773-935-7297 or email@example.com for information on surrendering your pet.